Darcy Shargo, MFA

 Director of Policy & Communicationsbwyatt@mepca.org

-Bryan is responsible for the strategic development and implementation of a communications plan that supports agency advocacy, education and public relations efforts.
-In addition, Bryan leads the oversight and planning of all training assistance activities and serves as the primary communications liaison between the agency and its members.
+Bryan is responsible for the strategic development and implementation of internal and external communications that promote agency awareness, education and public relations efforts.
+In addition, Bryan provides direct support on state and federal policy priorities working in tandem with the agency and its members.
 Bryan brings to his position more than 20 years of experience in public relations, strategic communications, crisis management and issues advocacy, having represented a diverse portfolio of clients including Fortune 500 companies, industry associations and nonprofit organizations.
 He earned a BS in Government from Liberty University and a MA in Political Management from George Washington University.
 Bryan’s primary roles are Public Policy, Communications, Media Relations, Social Media Marketing and Training & Technical Assistance Development.

 John Goetz, LSW